 Rotary Switch

-There are different types of lamp switches to on and off it and a rotary switch is one of them that is commonly used.
+There are different types of lamp switches to on and off and a rotary switch is one of them commonly used.
 It consists of a threaded stem to which a plastic knob is attached.

 While the other end of the threaded stem connects inside the light socket through a switching mechanism.